beejjorgensen/bgc/src/bgc_part_0500_arrays.md

 void double_array(int *a, int len)
 {
-    // Multiple each element by 2
+    // Multiply each element by 2
     //
     // This doubles the values in x in main() since x and a both point
     // to the same array in memory!